NREL/tyche/docs/cheat-sheet.rst

 A *design* is one set of technology data that results from a specific R&D investment scenario.
 The *designs* dataset collects the technologies and technology versions that may result from all R&D investment scenarios being considered in a decision context.

-The *designs* dataset contains information for one or more technologies being compared within an R&D investment decision context.
+The *designs* dataset contains information for one or more technologies being compared within an R&D investment decision context using Tyche.
 There will be multiple sets of data for each technology; each set represents the technology data that results from a specific R&D investment scenario.
-Tables 2 and 3 provide a data dictionary for the *designs* dataset.
+Multiple R&D investment scenarios are typically used, each generating a different level of technology advance as determined through expert elicitation Tables 2 and 3 provide a data dictionary for the *designs* dataset.

+The ”designs.csv” file within the technology folder under SRC describes the technologies that are considered in the Tyche model.
+Table 1 describes the elements of the “designs.csv” file.
+It points to the data for the technology subsystems and components in the “parameters.csv” file within the technology folder, described below.

 **Table 1:**